Telluride is considered one of Colorado’s best ski resorts and one of the best in the country—and for good reason.

 Overview of Telluride

-The smaller town of Mountain Village is another part of this area and it accesses the ski resort and national forest.
-It connects to Telluride with a free, 13-minute gondola ride
+The smaller, nearby town of Mountain Village provides access to the ski resort and national forest.
+A free, 13-minute gondola ride connects the two towns.

 Telluride offers terrain for all levels.

-Advanced: Head to Lift 9 and try Plunge, with steep runs and bumps—what Telluride is known for.
-The black diamond The Plunge provides great views of town.
-Also go to Lift 14 for Gold Hill.
+- Advanced: Head to Lift 9 and try Plunge, with steep runs and bumps—what Telluride is known for.
+The Plunge, a black diamond, provides great views of town.
+Lift 14 provides access to Gold Hill's steep mountain faces and above-timberline skiing.

-Beginner: Try Galloping Goose, Ute Park and Prospect Bowl.
+- Beginner: Newbies can practice their skills on Galloping Goose, Ute Park, and Prospect Bowl.
 These are some fun green and blue runs to learn and improve on.

 Food and Drink